mcfnord/rml/src/bc.md

 ## Claim: Investigators consider me a threat

-His investigators were bamboozled by dishonest complaintants, but regardless of why his staff thought this, Lindquist saying it to the press was an obvious violation of the Rules of Professional Conduct.
+His investigators were bamboozled by dishonest complainants, but regardless of why his staff thought this, Lindquist saying it to the press was an obvious violation of the Rules of Professional Conduct.